Epistaxis

 - Consider judicious nasal cautery or application of Floseal haemostatic matrix (if trained)

-Yes: it is normal for a small amount of ozze to continue for a short period, and for the pack to be a little wet; old clots might also pass into the oropharynx
+Yes: It is normal for a small amount of ooze to continue for a short period, and for the pack to be a little wet; old clots might also pass into the oropharynx

 - Monitor the patient and consider overnight admission or a 6 to 24 hour interval before removal of packing